devamm/Web-Server/README.md

 501 Not Implemented
 505 HTTP Version Not Supported

 In addition, if a POST request does not contain a Content-Length header, the server will return a 411 Length required status code.
-Any POST requested not targed to a CGI script will return with a 405 Method Not allowed header.
+Any POST request not targed to a CGI script will return with a 405 Method Not allowed header.

 # Script Support
 There are two CGI scripts, Service.CGI, and Store.CGI.
 The service script provides an MD5 validation service.
 When the script is run, a webpage will be displayed that will allow a user to upload a file and enter an MD5 hash.
 The program will then create a dynamic webpage indicating if the resulting hash entered matches the hash of the file.